 Licensed by the Department of Early Education and Care (EEC).

 Agassiz Baldwin Kindergarten Afterschool Program is committed to providing programming for families who value creativity, culture and community as an important part of their children’s lives.
 Our program specializes in building community through creative explorations and our nurturing teachers are responsive to the unique stages of Kindergarten development and growth.
-The separate Kindergarten space and staff allow for an nurturing and safe environment.
+The separate Kindergarten space and staff allow for an inclusive and safe environment.
 We welcome children from every school in Cambridge and Somerville as well as all other local communities.

 The neighborhood location and large backyard are a perfect setting for cooperative games and imaginative play.
 This environment encourages individual expression and supports social relationships.
 Cambridge Public School (CPS) students in our program arrive from their schools via buses and are met at the Maria L. Baldwin School entrance by an afterschool staff member.
 The students are then brought to the kindergarten program, which is located four houses down at 20 Sacramento Street.

 After a long day at school, youth are welcomed with a healthy snack and have time to unwind.
 Youth then gather for meeting where the afternoon activities are discussed.
 Children choose two activities, called “Choices,” every afternoon which may include cooperative sports, games, science exploration, visual arts, dance, music, drama, writing, poetry and creative play.
 The teaching staff develop choices informed by the children’s interests as well as monthly themes.
 In order for our teachers to provide individualized attention we maintain a 1:13 teacher to student ratio.

 The Agassiz Baldwin Afterschool teachers are nurturing individuals who are attentive to each child’s needs and dedicated to the program.
-The teaching team is led by the Early Education Site Director, Kim Baldasaro who is trained in early childhood education.
+The teaching team is led by the Director of Early Education, Kim Baldasaro who is trained in early childhood education.
 Our teaching staff represent a diverse group of engaging and creative individuals with an array of interests and talents.
-All teachers and the Site Director are certified in First Aid and CPR.
+All staff members are certified in First Aid and CPR.

 Baldwin arrival/CPS bus drop-off: 2:00 pm-3:30 pm